-- 1.00 DISRUPTION OF THE LEARNING ENVIRONMENT Any conduct and/or behavior which is disruptive to the orderly educational process in the classroom, or any similar grouping for instruction, which cannot be corrected by appropriate classroom management - 1.01 UNEXCUSED TARDIES Each Middle/High School will use current tardy procedure. - 1.02 BEHAVIOR INVOLVING VERBAL DISRESPECT OR INAPPROPRIATE LANGUAGE Including but not limited to insults, name-calling, jeering, embarrassing statements, "potty words," teasing, etc. - 1.03 BEHAVIOR INVOLVING PHYSICAL DISRESPECT OR CONTACT Including but not limited to poking, prodding, tripping, pulling, drawing on, or other unwanted non-sexual physical contact
+1.00 DISRUPTION OF THE LEARNING ENVIRONMENT - Any conduct and/or behavior which is disruptive to the orderly educational process in the classroom, or any similar grouping for instruction, which cannot be corrected by appropriate classroom management

+- 1.01 UNEXCUSED TARDIES See the section on Tardies on page 47. - 1.02 BEHAVIOR INVOLVING VERBAL DISRESPECT OR INAPPROPRIATE LANGUAGE Including but not limited to insults, name-calling, jeering, embarrassing statements, teasing, etc. - 1.03 BEHAVIOR INVOLVING PHYSICAL DISRESPECT OR CONTACT Including but not limited to poking, prodding, tripping, pulling, drawing on, or other unwanted non-sexual physical contact